JoeLogavina/METENZI-B2B/DEPLOYMENT_FIX_COMPLETE.md

-# ✅ PRODUCTION DEPLOYMENT FIX COMPLETE
+# 🚨 PRODUCTION DEPLOYMENT FIX REQUIRED

-**Status**: Fixed and Ready for Production Deployment
+**Status**: Fix Available - Needs Git Commit
 **Date**: August 7, 2025
 **Issue**: Missing `@vitejs/plugin-react` dependency causing build failure

+## ⚠️ Current Status
+The fix has been applied locally but needs to be committed to Git for DigitalOcean deployment.

 ## 🔧 Problem Solved